starting up our own green power production unit: 4 solar panels, March 2000

 Fig. 6 - Graph comparable to Fig. 5, but now with accumulation of photovoltaic installation capacity at the end of each year (or, for 2011, as published in the last month report).
 With most recent data in the monthly reports, accumulation has already reached a level of 1.549 MWac, which could result in a nominal DC capacity of app.
 1.704 MWp.
 In the summer of 2011, the magic "1 GWp barrier" has probably been broken in Flanders.
 In Belgium as a whole, that could have happened in early summer of that year (the other 2 markets, Walloon region and Brussels, are (as yet) too small to have a serious contribution on top of the Flanders data, see original statistics page on Belgium).

-Section II - New statistics with evolution of yearly progression in PV capacity and number of installations (status: May 2, 2012)
+Section II - New statistics with evolution of yearly progression in PV capacity and number of installations (status: July 3, 2012)

 This series of graphs has been made using year data made available in a separate spreadsheet (and/or pdf) from VREG with data per year and/or per quarter.
-The data in this specific document can differ slightly from the data that are presented in the month reports (graphs in Section I), since they are not always published at exactly the same date.
+The data in this specific document can differ slightly from the data that are presented in the mostly accompanying month reports (graphs in Section I), since they are not always published at exactly the same date.
 Hence: accumulation data etc. shown in this section might deviate slightly from those extracted from the data in the monthly reports.
 The "timing" of this specific spreadsheet might be shortly before, or shortly after the monthly VREG report.
 For the first results of 2012, see the final figure in the third series.

 Data processed with Excel 2010.

 Fig. 7 - Updated results for the (whole) year 2011 (will be further adjusted in coming reports!).
-For previous versions: April 1, 2012, March 1, 2012.
+For previous versions: May 2, 2012, April 1, 2012, March 1, 2012.

 Number of new PV-installations per period.
 VREG has divided the "population" of new PV-installations into three big categories: installations up till 10 kW (AC), those with AC power larger than 10 kW, up till 250 kW, and, finally, the largest category with AC power over 250 kW.
 In their 2011 overview, VREG has again divided the new capacity into three periods for 2011: First half year - January up till June (blue columns), third quarter - July up till September (purple columns), and last quarter - October up till December 2011 (green columns).
 Additions for the whole calendar year are given in the final column group at far right in slightly deviating colours.

 Fig. 8 - Figure comparable to Fig. 7, but now results for the three periods discriminated by VREG for the year 2011 have been stacked on top of each other and given for all three categories as well as for total for all installations (far right).
-For previous versions: April 1, 2012, March 1, 2012.
+For previous versions: May 2, 2012, April 1, 2012, March 1, 2012.

 Y-axis now is in normal mode to show the huge impact of the numbers of installations within the smallest category (up till 10 kWac).
-Total installation number in this VREG update has reached a volume of 82.155 for the year 2011 (Apr.
-1, 2012 report: 81.057, an increase of 1,4%).
-Shares for the three periods shown are 44,7% (first half year), 27,8% (July up till September), and 27,5% (final quarter), respectively.
+Total installation number in this VREG update has reached a volume of 83.510 for the year 2011 (March 1, 2012 report: 79.520, an increase of 5,0%).
+Shares for the three periods shown are 44,3% (first half year), 27,8% (July up till September), and 28,0% (final quarter), respectively.

 Fig. 9 - Figure comparable to Fig. 8, but now accumulated capacity (MWac) has been shown.
-For previous versions: April 1, 2012, March 1, 2012.
+For previous versions: May 2, 2012, April 1, 2012, March 1, 2012.

 Second series: Evolution of PV-installations over the years.

-Fig. 10 - Evolution of accumulated PV-capacity (MWac) per category and per year.
-For previous versions: April 1, 2012, March 1, 2012.
+Fig. 10 - Evolution of accumulated PV-capacity (MWac) per category and per year (2012 premature results for first half year).
+For previous versions: May 2, 2012, April 1, 2012, March 1, 2012.

-Progression for the smallest category ("residential market") has been considerable (a good sign of a "committed and mature" market, with strong support of the population!).
-Also, volume of the largest market segment (>250 kWac) has grown strongly, in particular as of 2009 (the "boom" in 2011 might, however, be stalled in 2012 since green certificate value for new installations has dwindled to an equivalent of only € 0,09/kWh).
-The accumulated total volume of 93 MWac end of 2008 has grown very fast to a volume a factor 18,7 times larger, reaching a highly impressive level of 1.740 MWac in 2011 - and still no end in sight.
+Progression for the smallest category ("residential market") has been considerable up till 2011 (a good sign of a "committed and mature" market, with strong support of the population!).
+Also, volume of the largest market segment (>250 kWac) has grown strongly, in particular as of 2009 (the "boom" in 2011 has, however, been stalled in 2012 since green certificate value for new installations has dwindled to an equivalent of only € 0,09/kWh).
+The (revised) accumulated total volume of 89 MWac end of 2008 has grown very fast to a volume a factor 19,3 times larger, reaching a highly impressive level of 1.716 MWac in 2011*, and (preliminary results) 1.827 MWac in the first half of 2012.
+Note that in the present year, only some growth has occurred in the smallest category.
+The market segments >10 kWac have almost come to a stand-still.
+The same may apply to the rest of the market, as the Flemish government has decided that green certificates will not be worth more than €ct 9/kWh for new installations as of August 1, 2012...

 Fig. 11 - New AC capacity per year and per category, stacked columns.
-For previous versions: April 1, 2012, March 1, 2012.
+For previous versions: May 2, 2012, April 1, 2012, March 1, 2012.

 Fig. 12 - New number of installations (total only, number is dominated by the smallest installation category by far, see Fig. 7) per year.
 Logarithmic Y-axis.
-For previous versions: April 1, 2012, March 1, 2012.
+For previous versions: May 2, 2012, April 1, 2012, March 1, 2012.

-End of 2011, Flanders had a minimum of 1.740 MWac (possibly in the order of 1.914 MWp nominal DC capacity), with contributions of 47,4% (smallest <=10 kWac), 14,9% ("medium"-sized) and 37,8% (largest installation categories).
-Year-on-year (YOY) growth percentages (small-printed numbers/arrows) have been staggering for Flanders, ranging from 145-604 percent/year up till 2009, and still showing very strong growth in the periods 2009-2010 (64%) and 2010-2011 (almost 95%).
-In particular the final number will possibly change further, since full capacity additions for 2011 are still not yet known (VREG adds up further new capacities in coming reports).
+End of 2011, Flanders had a minimum of 1.716 MWac (possibly in the order of 1.888 MWp nominal DC capacity), with contributions of 48,3% (smallest <=10 kWac), 17,2% ("medium"-sized) and 34,4% (largest installation categories).
+Year-on-year (YOY) growth percentages (small-printed numbers/arrows) have been staggering for Flanders, ranging from 145-508 percent/year up till 2009, and still showing very strong growth in the periods 2009-2010 (65%) and 2010-2011 (92%).
+The final number for 2011 may still change a bit, since full capacity additions for 2011 might still not be complete (VREG updates "older" capacities in new reports).
+2012 has been a dramatic year for installations >10 kWac, and will become even darker as the green certificate value for smaller installations will drop dramatically from 23 to 9 Eurocent/kWh as of August 1, 2012 (see webpage VREG with tariff changes; for Dutch abstract of political background of these changes look here).

 Fig. 14 - Graph comparable to the one shown in Fig. 13, but now number of PV-installations accumulated end of each year is given.
 Y-axis and numbers are given in thousands.
-For previous versions: April 1, 2012, March 1, 2012.
+For previous versions: May 2, 2012, April 1, 2012, March 1, 2012.

 Third series: evolution in the calendar year 2012.